BitCANN/bitcann-contracts/README.md

 #### How is the correctness of the name verified?
 Once the name is revealed the winner must wait atleast 2 blocks to claim the domain [[DomainFactory]](#domainfactory).
-This interval provide an opportinity to anyone how can prove that the domain is invalid by providing the name and index of the invalid character. [[ProveInvalidDomain]](#proveinvaliddomain)
+This interval provide an opportinity to anyone how can prove that the domain is invalid by providing the name and index of the invalid character. [[DomainNameShield]](#domainnameshield)

 #### How are auctions created?
 The creation of auction is single-threaded i.e a single NFT with minting capaility is used to create new auctions, each new auction is given an auctionID.
 For example: If the current value of the NFT's commitment is 7 then any new auction that is created will have the auctionID of 8.
 Along with the minting NFT, 2 more NFTs are issued as part of the auction creation process.